Cruz Azul Logo

 Cruz Azul Logo History

 The team’s logo has remained unchanged since its inception in 1927.
-Despite minor adjustments, it contained a blue cross at all times in a white circle and in a red square, with the title at the top and bottom.
-In 1972, stars began to appear on the coat of arms – according to the number of victories in the Liga MX championship.
-At first, there were three of them, and then every year, the number increased until the stars completely disappeared from the emblem, which happened in 2022.
-At the top, their place was taken by the inscription “Club de Futbol,” and at the bottom, instead of the word “Mexico,” the phrase “Cruz Azul” appeared.
+Despite minor adjustments, it always contained a blue cross within a white circle and a red square, with the title at the top and bottom.
+In 1972, stars began to appear on the coat of arms, representing the number of Liga MX titles.
+At first, there were three of them, and each year the number increased until the stars completely disappeared from the emblem, which happened in 2022.
+At the top, the inscription “Club de Futbol” replaced its place, and at the bottom, instead of the word “Mexico,” the phrase “Cruz Azul” appeared.
 In total, there are eleven logos in the history of this team.

 What is Cruz Azul?

-Cruz Azul is the name of a soccer team from Mexico.
-It is one of the top 100 in the world and one of the oldest in the country since it was founded in 1927.
+Cruz Azul is the name of a Mexican soccer team.
+It is one of the top 100 in the world and one of the oldest in the country, having been founded in 1927.
 The club represents Liga MX and is owned by Cementos Cruz Azul.
-The headquarters is located in La Noria – in the suburbs of Xochimilco.
+The headquarters is located in La Noria, in the suburbs of Xochimilco.

 1964 – 1971